aditirai-ux/vehicle-builder/README.md

 ## Description

-This application is a vehicle builder that uses the npm inquirer package to take user input and allow user interaction with data.
-The data taken in (and displayed) is of different vehicle attributes such as make, model, year of manufacture, weight, wheel dimensions & brand, and towing capacity, for Cars, Trucks and Motorbikes.
+This application uses the npm inquirer package to take user input on different vehicle attributes such as make, model, year of manufacture, weight, wheel dimensions & brand, and towing capacity, for three vehicle classes - Cars, Trucks and Motorbikes.
+It also allows users to interact with the data and perform various pre-defined actions.

 ## Table of Contents